Nunavut Travel Guide

 Aurora Borealis © United States Air Force

-With miles of uninhabitable land, freezing cold temperatures, and snow-capped mountains, the pristine and exquisite Canadian province of Nunavut is somewhat of an untapped tourist destination which lies way off the beaten track.
+With miles of uninhabitable land, freezing cold temperatures and snow-capped mountains, the pristine and exquisite Canadian province of Nunavut is something of an untapped tourist destination decidedly off the beaten track.

-Nunavut has strong historical ties to the Norse, and the Vikings are thought to have been regular visitors to this part of the world.
+It has strong historical ties to the Norse, with the Vikings thought to have been regular visitors to this part of the world.
 Official languages here, besides English and French, include Inuktitut and Inuinnaqtun, which are spoken by the native Inuit people.

 In Nunavut, outdoor activities abound and wildlife such as polar bears, walruses and beluga whales are regularly sighted.
 Couple that with a few icebergs drifting by and you've got a winning recipe for outstanding wildlife photography opportunities.

 Baffin Island is a popular attraction, especially in winter, when the Aurora Borealis is best viewed.
 But it also offers outdoor activities, including cross-country skiing, sea kayaking, Arctic fishing and whale watching, as well as exciting trails in the stunning Sirmilik National Park.

 Taking a holiday in Nunavut is not something many people get to do in their lifetime.
 But for those who do, the memories of breathtaking scenery and unusual wildlife, and images of hospitable people surviving in an inhospitable climate will last forever.

 Become our Nunavut Travel Expert